cloudogu/gitops-playground/README.md

 * `--jenkins-username`,
 * `--jenkins-password`

+To apply additional global environments for jenkins you can use `--jenkins-additional-envs "KEY1=value1,KEY2=value2"` parameter.

 Note that the [example applications](#example-applications) pipelines will only run on a Jenkins that uses agents that provide a docker host.
 That is, Jenkins must be able to run e.g. `docker ps` successfully on the agent.